FS Class ETR 470: History

 The 9 trainsets were built between 1993 and 1996 and were originally owned by the Swiss Cisalpino.
 In total, they cost 16.85 million euros each.

 Part of the Pendolino family, it was an updated version of the ETR 460 adapted for services under lines electrified at 3 kV DC in Italy and at 15 kV 16.7 Hz AC in Switzerland and Germany.
 ETR 470 trains were used for fast services between Italy and Switzerland.

 Nine sets of nine coaches each were built, together with a 3-car prototype ("Train 0") which has never been used for commercial service.
 Since the dissolution of Cisalpino they were split between SBB (4 sets) and Trenitalia (5 sets).
 SBB planned to retire its 4 sets in 2014 at the latest.

-Because of its long series of breakdowns, the ETR.470 was very poorly received in Switzerland.
+Because of its long series of breakdowns, the ETR 470 was very poorly received in Switzerland.
 The maintenance costs were four times higher compared to the ICN.
-The final decision to retire the trains was taken after one of them caught fire on 17 May 2009 in Ambrì.
+The final decision to retire the trains was taken after one of them caught fire on 17 May 2011 in Ambrì.
 The spokesperson for the Swiss Association for Transport and Environment described them as "not worthy of the Swiss Federal Railways", while the chief executive of Swiss Federal Railways said he wanted to "put an end to this horror".
 After unsuccessful attempts by SBB to sell the trains, three Swiss ETR 470 trainsets were scrapped in November 2015.
-ETR 470 009 owned by SBB has been leased to Trenitalia since 31 March 2017 after an Italian ETR 610 has been very seriously damaged in an accident (derailment) in Lucerne on 22 March 2017.
+ETR 470 009 owned by SBB has been leased to Trenitalia since 31 March 2017 after an Italian ETR 610 had been seriously damaged in an accident (derailment) in Lucerne on 22 March 2017.